 Unlike some of these old maisons, in which the bathroom/toilet is on a separate floor, which can be a bit of a pain in the middle of the night, both floors have a toilet.
 There’s a bathroom on both floors.
 The first floor has a shower & toilet.
 The second floor has a bath/shower & toilet.
 So there’ll be no excuse for trepidation at midnight in this petite maison!

 As well as French, I believe we have several English & NZ ex pats living as neighbours, or nearby in the village some full-time, some part.
-I’m not sure there will be other Australians there but I’m not at all perturbed having lived in the USA for 17 years in four different states & where I gallivanted all over the place, driving on the right side of the road of course, pursuing different interests & projects including employment in the law.
+I’m not sure there will be other Australians there but I’m not at all perturbed having lived in the USA for 17 years in four different states & where I gallivanted all over the place, pursuing different interests & projects including employment in the law.
 Yes, I was an Aussie ex-pat in the USA where I met & enjoyed people from all walks of life, from numerous countries.
 Nothing really fazed me.

 Taking risks, moving from the comfort of ‘home’ is not new to me albeit not on a permanent basis re our petite maison secondaire.
 I only wish NGE & I had indulged ourselves sooner.
 Buying a house in France means new challenges, new culture, new learning, new friends.
 Just as I like it.
 I’m the sort of person who, sponge-like, absorbs all around me.
 I could live anywhere.
 Timidity is anathema to me.
 Life shouldn’t be boring, un-challenging, no matter ones age & dotage!
 If we can do it, anybody can.